fruitsamples/iPhoneMixerEQGraphTest/ReadMe.txt

 ===========================================================================
 CHANGES FROM PREVIOUS VERSIONS:

+Version 1.2, Changed deployment target back to iPhone OS 3.2 and added CFBundleIconFiles in Info.plist.
+Version 1.1, Upgraded project to build with the iOS 4 SDK.
-Version 1.0, tested with iPhone OS 3.1.3.
+Version 1.0, Tested with iPhone OS 3.1.3.
 First public release.

 ===========================================================================